vizorvr/patches/help/plugin_api.markdown

 * This plugin has no output slots
 * This plugin has no input slots
 * This plugin is a nested graph

-The **delta_t** parameter is the delta time from the last frame was rendered in fractional seconds.

 ---